sandy-tasks/Hotel-Booking-Demand-Analysis/README.md

 - **Data Validation:** Verified dataset integrity by checking for file corruption and confirming its CC0: Public Domain license for open use.
 ## Process
 ### Data Cleaning
 - **Duplicates:** Removed 31,994 duplicate rows, leaving 87,397 unique records for analysis.
 This step ensures that each booking entry is distinct and prevents skewed calculations in our metrics.
+- Data Transformation & Enrichment
+Handled Missing Values: * Addressed 4 missing values in the children column by imputing with "0" to ensure accurate guest counts.

+Validated the country column for consistency.

+Meal Code Decoding (VLOOKUP): * Integrated a secondary reference table to translate technical meal codes (e.g., BB, HB, FB) into human-readable categories.

+Created a new calculated column, meal_type, using the VLOOKUP function to ensure the dashboard visuals are clear for non-technical stakeholders.

+Data Formatting: Standardized the ADR (Average Daily Rate) and arrival_date columns to currency and date formats for accurate time-series analysis.

+Analyze & Share
+Pivot Table Summarization
+I utilized Pivot Tables to aggregate the 87,397 records to identify the following:

+Seasonality Trends: Grouped data by arrival_date_month to calculate the Average ADR, identifying the peak revenue periods.

+Service Distribution: Analyzed the frequency of meal_type selections across both City and Resort hotels.